maurolepore/SCBI-Plot-Book/ideas.md

 # Ideas

-This is a file to record ideas for book content.
+This is a file to record ideas for book content (very preliminary at this point).

 - biopysical environemnt
   - climate